born3am/alpacafarm/README.md

 # Alpaca Farm!
--This website is fully responsive and uses basically HTML and SCSS.
-The wireframe, color pallete and pictures were previsouly provided.
+-This website is fully responsive.
+The wireframe, color pallette and pictures were previously provided.

 ## Built with
 -Semantic HTML5 markup